Ilan-GG/TFR-Mexican-Expansion/README.md

 Playable Content for pre-Collapse Mexico, and content for the Mexican Civil War for the Federal Government with 2/3 different paths with some subpaths within them.

 - Version 0.2

-COntent Expansion to the EZLN Faction and the Opposition Parties inside the Federal Government
+Content Expansion to the EZLN Faction and the Opposition Parties inside the Federal Government